 Here you can find out about the operations team of Te Rūnanga o Ngāti Rārua.

-Te Rūnanga o Ngāti Rārua activity is managed by an operations team located in our Blenheim office, Tokomaru House.
+Te Rūnanga o Ngāti Rārua activity is managed by a team located in our Blenheim office, Tokomaru House, and in Whakatū.

 Shane Graham, Pouwhakahaere (Chief Executive Officer)